AVEVA/AVEVA-Samples-PI-System/docs/AF-SDK-Custom-Calculations-Docs/README.md

 ## Feedback

-If you have a need for a new sample; if there is a feature or capability that should be demonstrated; if there is an existing sample that should be in your favorite language; please reach out to us and give us feedback at [feedback.aveva.com](https://feedback.aveva.com).
+If you have a need for a new sample; if there is a feature or capability that should be demonstrated; if there is an existing sample that should be in your favorite language; please reach out to us and give us feedback at [feedback.aveva.com](https://feedback.aveva.com) uner the Developer Samples category.
 [Feedback](https://datahub.feedback.aveva.com/ideas/search?category=7135134109509567625&query=sample).

 ## Support